 I validate the model by calibrating the parameters to Canadian data and evaluate the welfare effects of the oil price boom between 1997 and 2020.
 The model can replicate several trends in aggregates, in particular the observed fact that wages, consumption, and GDP grew faster in the fossil-producing region than the clean-producing region between 1997 and 2020.
 Reinforcing the key mechanism of the model, I show that these trends are inverted if the price of the fossil good is held constant, highlighting the importance of the resource boom as a driving factor in this economy.
 I find that the boom in oil prices produced positive but heterogeneous welfare gains along the transition path.
-The gains specifically from the rise in the price of the fossil good are more pronounced in the fossil-producing region, particularly among young households and low-income households.
-These gains are monotonically decreasing with age.
-Households across the economy benefit from rising profits driven by the fossil sector.
-Younger households benefit from the positive wage growth and high profits associated with the expansion of the fossil sector along the transition path, as well as from increases in the return on savings driven by the fossil sector's demand for capital.
+The gains specifically from the rise in the price of the fossil good are more pronounced in the fossil-producing region, particularly among young households and low-income households, whose lifetime consumption increased by 16%.
+These gains are monotonically decreasing with both age and income.
+This result is driven by the stronger wage growth, increased return to savings and higher profits from the fossil sector, which boost lifetime income.

 Next, I quantify the welfare impacts of a "Green Transition."
 For the purpose of this paper, I adopt the International Energy Agency's "Net Zero by 2050" recommendations (IEA, 2021).
 This scenario calls for (1) 90% of the domestic electricity production to be derived from clean sources and (2) for demand for coal and oil falling by 50% from 2020 levels.
 To mimic this scenario in my model, I recalibrate the productivity in the clean sector and the price of the fossil good so that along the transition path, clean energy grows to account for 90% of inputs into energy production, and fossil production falls to 50% of 2020 levels.
 I allow TFP in the non-energy sectors to continue to grow along the observed trend between 2010 and 2020.
-Through the lens of the model, I find that the fall in demand for fossil fuels produces heterogeneous welfare losses across households.
-These losses are most pronounced in the fossil-producing region and decrease with age, as young households are most impacted.
-Similarly, households at the bottom of the income distribution experience the largest losses due to declining demand for fossil fuel.
-However, in the benchmark case, welfare losses are on the order of less than 1% across all household types.
-The losses due to falling international demand for fossil fuels are partially offset by the gains from expansion of the clean sector.
-I investigate whether growth in the clean sector or non-energy sectors can make the transition welfare enhancing across the economy.
-Rapid, extreme growth in the clean energy sector is welfare improving in aggregate.
-Almost all households across both regions experience welfare gains in this scenario, save for the households at the bottom of the income distribution in the fossil producing region.
-I find that stronger growth in the non-energy sector over the next 30 years is also welfare enhancing, However, in both of these welfare improving experiments, the top of the income distribution experience the largest gains in both regions.
+Through the lens of the model, I find that the fall in demand for fossil fuels results in an aggregate decrease of lifetime consumption by 0.56%.
+These losses are most pronounced in the fossil-producing region and decrease with age and income.
+This scenario is largely the inverse story of the backward looking exercise: falling demand for fossil fuels (which is reflected in a decrease in the price) dampens growth in wages and the interest rate, and amplifies the fall in fossil sector profits along the transition path.
+Households at the bottom of the age and income distribution experience the largest losses in this scenario.
+However, the losses due to falling international demand for fossil fuels are partially offset by the gains from expansion of the clean sector.
+This Green Transition dampens aggregate losses by 15%.
+I investigate whether faster growth in the clean sector can further mitigate these losses.
+I find that an immediate expansion in clean energy sector dampens the losses from declining demand for fossil fuels by 54%.
+This expansion dampens the losses among young, low income households in both regions, by 19% in the fossil producing region, and by 85% in the clean producing region.